 that can heal and purify him.
 At the centre of Subud activities is the practice of a spiritual exercise, the latihan.
 In it members give free expression to a process of purification.
 Tensions in body and mind will disappear resulting in an inner harmony permeating their being.
 In this state of wholeness a deep inner communication takes place.
 A silent prayer takes over dependent

 on the ability to surrender and yield to the spiritual life force.
-Eventually it will result in a regeneration of being, a wholeness of the fractured self, leading to a deeper spiritual life in tune with the Infinite.
+Eventually it will result in a regeneration of being, a wholeness of the fractured self, leading to a deeper spiritual life in tune with the Divine.

 Although countless other benefits - material, physical and mental - have been reported, a warning is given not to be guided by expectations.

 Subud lays no claim on the individual.
 The object is not Subud, but man himself.
 Subud is an association of people dedicated to the wish to be guided from within.
 Its members will gain as much from Subud as they devote themselves to the art of living and receiving from within.
 The latihan will be instrumental in accomplishing this.
 It releases tensions continuously.
 After a latihan she/he will feel free - fresh to undertake anew the tasks on hand.

 For a deep-going purification an inner stability is required.
 Therefore Subud is not open to everyone.
 Psychiatric patients are not advised to take part.
 Applicants should not be addicted to drugs, or alcohol.
 A member is expected to stand on his own feet - contribute to, instead of lean on the group.

 Normally a waiting-period of three months is observed before a person can be opened.
 In this period of time the applicant's possible questions will be answered and he/she may meet members of the group.
 This is also a time for him/her to come to a definitive decision to be opened.